IoT-gamer/flutter_segment_anything_app/README.md

 7. After the first point is added, post-processing toggles like **"Fill Holes"**, **"Remove Islands"**, and **"Select Largest Area"** will appear at the bottom.
 Use these to clean up the final mask.
 The mask updates automatically.

+8. Optionally, type a class name (e.g., "cat", "person") into the text field that appears at the bottom.

-8. If you are happy with the result, tap the **"Save Image"** button.
+9. If you are happy with the result, tap the **"Save Image"** button.

-9. The app will save a new PNG file to your gallery containing only the segmented object with a transparent background.
+10. The app will save a new PNG file to your gallery containing only the segmented object with a transparent background.

 ## Acknowledgments